 Use Gas Tokens

-One of the more advanced strategies to reduce Ethereum gas fees is by using gas tokens.
-While not suitable for every user, gas tokens are a powerful tool for traders and developers who execute frequent or high-cost transactions—especially during volatile periods on Ethereum Layer 1.
+One of the more advanced strategies to reduce Ethereum gas fees is using gas tokens.
+While not suitable for every user, gas tokens are a powerful tool for traders and developers who execute frequent or high-cost transactions, especially during volatile periods on Ethereum Layer 1.

-Gas tokens are smart contract-based tokens that allow users to store gas when it’s cheap and redeem it when gas prices are high.
-They work by pre-paying for Ethereum’s storage refund mechanism: users mint tokens when gas prices are low, and later burn them to offset fees when executing expensive transactions.
+Gas tokens are smart contract-based tokens that let users store gas when it’s cheap and redeem it when gas prices are high.
+They work by pre-paying for Ethereum’s storage refund mechanism.
+You mint tokens when gas prices are low, then burn them later to offset fees when executing expensive transactions.

-This technique became popular before Ethereum’s EIP-1559 upgrade, which changed the way base fees are calculated.
-However, gas tokens still offer value in specific contexts—particularly for developers, protocols, or automated systems where on-chain execution costs can be significant.
+This technique became popular before Ethereum’s EIP-1559 upgrade, which changed how base fees are calculated.
+That said, gas tokens still offer value in specific contexts, particularly for developers, protocols, or automated systems where on-chain execution costs add up fast.

 Common Gas Tokens and Tools

-In 2025, direct use of gas tokens like GST2 or CHI has declined due to Ethereum’s fee market changes, but the concept of gas abstraction has evolved.
-Many Layer 2 platforms and dApps now integrate gas-saving features natively, sometimes covering transaction fees entirely to improve UX.
+In 2026, direct use of gas tokens like GST2 or CHI has declined due to Ethereum’s fee market changes, but the concept of gas abstraction has evolved.
+Many Layer 2 platforms and dApps now integrate gas-saving features natively, sometimes covering transaction fees entirely to improve the user experience.

 When Gas Tokens Make Sense